In 1948, a Governor's Committee was established with one goal: to improve employment opportunities for people with disabilities.

 Madison, Wisconsin 53703

 Please note: The Governor's Committee for People with Disabilities (GCPD) values your input on program, policies, and legislation that impacts people with disabilities.
 The GCPD works on and recommends changes in disability programs and policies.
 The GCPD does not provide: financial assistance, direct service provision, oversight, legal advice, or enforcement of business, facilities, providers, or services in violation of the American with Disabilities Act (ADA).
-Please visit the GCPD's resource section for additional resource links.
+Please visit the GCPD's resources section for additional resource links.